xNabil/Torrentbd-scripts/README.md

-Here’s a **straight-to-the-bone `README.md`** for this script.
-No fluff.
-No lies.
-Just what it is, what it does, and why it exists.

----

 # Torrent Auto Description Maker

 A ruthless little automation that turns a video or a full season folder into a **ready-to-post TorrentBD description** — screenshots uploaded, MediaInfo embedded, torrent created, BBCode polished, clipboard loaded.